MarcWeber/vim-addon-manager-known-repositories/README.markdown

 - maybe cerate a website which provides advanced features
 - setup standards for dependency management if possible.

+## FUTURE
+Marc Weber no longer thinks that it makes sense to create full distribution/dependency/... tools for all things out there.
+Instead he'll be working on a package manager managing multiple languages and operating systems.
+A lot of additional issues cannot be solved in VimL, eg supporting YouCompleteMe requires C/Python (thus Vim with Python support) and so one.
+The [YPM](https://github.com/code-once/ypm) will try to fix this all.
+Marc Weber will still maintain vim-pi and reply to requests.

+You might also watch [neovim](github.com/neovim/neovim) which will focus on lua.
+We have to wait to understand in which ways this will affect plugin management for that Vim fork.

 ## SUPPORT
 Open tickets, thanks